coala/coala/CONTRIBUTING.md

 For a PR to be merged, the following statements must hold true:

 - All CI services pass.
-(CircleCI, TravisCi, AppVeyor, Scrutinizer, CodeCov)
+(CircleCI, AppVeyor, Scrutinizer, CodeCov)
 - All commits must have been reviewed and approved by GitMate and a *coala* maintainer who is not the author of the PR.
 - Commits shall comply to the commit guidelines as outlined in the docs.